svk31/steem-rpc/README.md

 ```

-By default the library will connect to Steemit's public websocket api at wss://steemit.com/ws.
-If you'd like to use another server, simply pass it in the options object:
+If you'd like to use another server, simply pass the new websocket url in the options object:

 ```
 const options = {